lifadev/archive_aws-lambda-go-shim/README.md

 [<img src="asset/misc_arrow-up.png" align="right">](#top)
 ### Edge Behaviors

-> Even if some of these behaviors can be overcome, we try as much as possible to mimic official AWS Lambda runtimes.
+> Even if some of these behaviors can be overcome, we mimic the official AWS Lambda runtimes.

 - Log statements are not visible during initialization.
 If you log anything in the `init` function, it won't be written in AWS CloudWatch Logs.

-- Environment variables are not available during initialization.
-If you make any calls to AWS services in the `init` function, they won't succeed.

 [<img src="asset/misc_arrow-up.png" align="right">](#top)
 ## About